 - Observed between 15 000 and 7 000 BP: around 14 mm/year,

 resulting in ca. 110 m eustatic SLR over this period.

-Since the rise of human civilisations around 5 000 BC, eustatic SLR has been around 4 m.
-This value must obviously be combined with local crustal movements which may have reached several meters uplift (e.g. Phalasarna) or subsidence (e.g. Alexandria, Apollonia Cyrenaica, Portus Iulius, Rome, and many others) and sometimes both (Pozzuoli).
+Since the rise of human civilisations around 7 000 BP, eustatic SLR has been around 4 m.
+This value must obviously be combined with local crustal movements which may have reached several meters uplift (e.g. Phalasarna in western Crete) or subsidence (e.g. Alexandria, Apollonia Cyrenaica, Portus Iulius, Rome, and many others) and sometimes both (Pozzuoli near Naples).

-As an example, let’s take the area of Rome which has been studied in detail over a period of 2 000 years by Goiran (2009) based on an analysis of marine shells, and by Lambeck (2018) based on an analysis of coastal fish tanks.
-The first conclude with a relative SLR of 0.8 m, and the latter with 1.22 m, hence both are quite close to 1.0 m.
+As an example, let’s take the area of Rome, over a period of 2 000 years, studied in detail by Goiran (2009) based on an analysis of marine shells, and by Lambeck (2018) based on an analysis of coastal fish tanks.
+The first concludes with a relative SLR of 0.8 m, and the latter with 1.22 m, hence both are quite close to 1.0 m.
 This relative SLR is thus composed of 0.5 m eustatic SLR + 0.5 m crustal subsidence.

 Another interesting case is given by Morhange (2014) who shows that the relative SLR of 0.5 m in 2 000 years in Marseille-La Ciotat-Fréjus equals the eustatic SLR because no significant crustal movements occurred in this area during several millennia.